wandersoncferreira/code-review/README.md

 can set `(setq code-review-new-buffer-window-strategy #'switch-to-buffer)` to not open a new window.

+Set `code-review-download-dir` to change the place Code Review will download binary files in your pull request when you decide to visit them.

 ### GitHub

 `code-review` needs a GitHub token to act on your behalf for fetching PRs and